alealexpro100/linux_install/custom/README_custom.md

 linux_install (custom options)
 ==============================

 This is a directory, where you can add your custom script and files.
+Script will be executed after coping custom files (if exist).
+Also, custom actions will be executed while autoinstallation.

 ### Contents:
 * rootfs - (If it exists) files from this directory will be copied to root of your newly installed system.